 - In the course Global Supply Chain Management the issues of reversed logistics and responsible supply chain management are analyzed, both through readings and case studies.
 Moreover, strong emphasis is placed on the systemic role of logistics in the enterprise and social system as a whole.

 - In the course Establishing & Sustaining Effective Managerial Interaction one among several issues related to ethics and non discrimination is the focus on women in business leadership and management.
 Guest speakers and student assignments for reflection are the main pedagogical means developed.
 Topics treated include “Being a woman manager”, “Women and their position in hierarchies”, and “Characteristics of woman managers and woman superiors”.

-- In the course Doing Business in the Balkans and Black Sea Region, one of the modules is dedicated to the problem of corruption in these markets.
+- In the course Business Across Cultures: the case of Balkans, Black Sea & Russia, one of the modules is dedicated to the problem of corruption in these markets.
 Several activities are deployed including: Definitions of corruption according to the European Bank for Reconstruction and Development (EBRD); Discussion about guidelines for handling corruption; Teaching of a case study of corruption in Ukraine with student team work and discussion; and Invitation of a guest speaker presenting his/her company’s policy and approach to dealing with corruption, followed by Q&A sessions.
 Students thus get a comprehensive and multi-perspective view of the issues of corruption and are equipped with conceptual frameworks and tools for dealing with the problem in their future business practice.